alephnull7/study-guide-generator-api/README.md

 npm install
 ```

-4. Access database credentials and make them available in the execution environment,
+4. Access database, Firebase, and OpenAI credentials and make them available in the execution environment,
 such as an `.env` file at the project root.

 5. Test the package